MusicAsCode/ardour-build/README.md

 Each device can be different.
 Each specific implementation of the same device interface can be different.
 Some may be restricted by SE linux rules.
 Some by other means.
-The vagaries possible inputs and outputs for audio recording/mixing software is vast.
+The vagaries of possible inputs and outputs for audio recording/mixing software is vast.
+Dealing with these vagaries is hard enough in the host OS.
+Containers very often add additional layers of complexity on top of those faced by the host OS.

-Finally, Ardour is an graphical application, so the container will have to deal with the integrating it into the host desktop GUI environment as well.
+Finally, Ardour is a graphical application.
+The container will have to deal with
+integrating it into the host desktop GUI environment as well.

 # Purpose of This Project

+Despite the challenges of containerizing an application like Ardour, the payoffs of doing so are huge.
+Solving the challenges described about will help improve the understanding of the dependencies for the larger community and perhaps point to ways to improvement on a variety of fronts.

 This is a fork of what is a very good start on identifying the dependencies to build and run Ardour.
 I'd like to move it forward and create a container that will fit into existing Desktop